 National surveys of financial literacy efforts and efficacy are a scant commodity.
 Given that, the Council for Economic Education’s biennial Survey of the States is truly a beacon in a sea of informational darkness.
 The 2018 survey continues the trend of providing invaluable national-level information on the status of K-12 education in economics and personal finance.
 This brief survey contains a wealth of data about what is happening — and not happening — in this sphere.

 It should be quite obvious that the financial literacy of U.S. youth will not improve if we do not teach it to them.
 Yet states’ financial education efforts, on the whole, appear stagnant.
 The change across the 20-year period that the Council for Economic Education (CEE) has conducted these surveys shows progress — a lot of it.
-Yet the last two to four years exhibit little or no gain, depending on which category you examine.
+Yet the last two to four years exhibit little or no gain, depending on which financial literacy statistics category you examine.

 This App Makes Managing Your Finances Easy — Start Budgeting Today >>